 of Rohingya refugees are newborns and children

-Following an agreement signed between Myanmar and Bangladesh in 2018, a number of attempts have been initiated to return Rohingyas to Myanmar, but they have all been unsuccessful.
+A number of attempts have been initiated to return Rohingyas to Myanmar, but they have all been unsuccessful.
 The future of the world’s most persecuted minority appears more uncertain than ever.
 Many Rohingya refugees in Bangladesh are worried about their future – they would like to return to Myanmar, but only once the issues around citizenship, security, legal rights and access to services and justice have been resolved.

-Our activities in Bangladesh
+Our humanitarian support in Bangladesh